kamikazepaco/Novak-Coffee/README.md

 3. coffee is life ☕️

+this will probably read like a journal, so apologies in advance

 ## Objectives & deadline

 Despite the face that im still a new developer, I want, to treat this as if its a real client and project with deadline.
 As such, I will set a **deadline of 1 October**, which gives me a month to complete the site.